help & more

 These Indicators provide additional information to the driver that is not given by the main Signal Mast.
 Such indicators are frequently seen in Continental European and UK signaling.

-frequently be found where a branch line diverges off from a
+single indicator will frequently be found where a branch line diverges off from a main line.

-multiple routes can be taken.
-The Junction Indicator informs
+good yards, where multiple routes can be taken.
+The Junction Indicator informs the driver

 The Junction Indicators themselves will be set according to a given set of Turnouts for that junction.

-train has been routed into.
-Given the complexity of some
+platform the train has been routed into.
+Given the complexity of some station throats, there

-Thus a Junction Indicator could not be used when tied in with
+destination.
+Thus a Junction Indicator could not be used when tied in with turnout positions.

 Therefore, the Route Indicator can only display one destination at time.
 The displaying of a route doesn't necessarily indicate that the driver will take the same route to get to the destination platform.